 Consider the analogy of “The Golfer”.
 At any second in time, the salesperson needs to hit the ball in front of them.
 So what do they need to do?
 Block out the past, gain clarity and focus on strategy.
 Concentrate on hitting the ball in front of you.

-Final Word: Address Real-World Scenarios with Personalised Support
+Final Word: Address Real-World Scenarios with Personalized Support

-Every salesperson is unique, as is every deal they work on.
-That’s why by implementing a consistent coaching program, sales teams and individual reps can get the support they need to close the deals in front of them.
+Every salesperson and every deal they work on is unique.
+That’s why implementing training programs and an effective sales coaching program can give sales teams and individual reps the support they need to close the deals they face.

-SOCO’s Peak Performance Coaching program is designed to coach teams one-on-one or as a group to address real-world scenarios and unique challenges individual sales reps face.
+SOCO’s Sales Team Coaching program is designed to coach teams one-on-one or as a group to address real-world scenarios and unique challenges individual sales reps face.